 Senior stakeholders signing off the business case won’t say ‘stop the project before it gets started.‘

-A Project Managers needs to provide the evidence in the business case to show that it’s the most obvious way to go.
+A Project Manager needs to provide the evidence in the business case to show that it’s the most obvious way to go.

-You do that by preparing your business case with rigor.
+You do that by preparing your business case with rigour.

-The steps that I outline in the eBook ‘A simple guide to writing a business case‘ help you to do that.
+The steps that I outline in the eBook ‘How To Write a Strong Business Case‘ help you to do that.
 The book provides a step through process with instructions on what to include in each section of the business case, what to look out for during writing each area and how to validate that it stacks up.

 What do I mean when I say ‘stacks up’?

 A Business Case should clearly show why undertaking a project will deliver the desired business change for the business.
 If it doesn’t then it is not ‘stacking up.’
 All of the pieces to make the change a viable option aren’t in place.

 When you read a business case you should have no questions or concerns about it delivering what the business wants.
 If you do, then your business case is not strong enough.
 There is not enough of the right information contained in it to support it going ahead.

 That’s what I mean when I say ‘it should stack up.’
 And this is why it gets turned down.

 How Are You Going to Present Your Business Case?